MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 author: Mamaylya
-description: Learn how to use Microsoft Power Automate to automatically generate deeplinks for the Dynamics 365 Guides PC and HoloLens apps ms.author: mamaylya ms.date: 05/18/2020 ms.service: crm-online ms.topic: article
+description: Learn how to use Microsoft Power Automate to automatically generate deeplinks for the Dynamics 365 Guides PC and HoloLens apps ms.author: mamaylya ms.date: 04/01/2021 ms.service: crm-online ms.topic: article
-title: Add additional user accounts to Dynamics 365 Guides ms.reviewer: v-brycho
+title: Workflow example 1: Automatically generate Dynamics 365 Guides deep links to use in an Excel Link Manager ms.reviewer: v-brycho
 ---